-The average cost for an installed residential solar system in North Carolina is currently $11,038 after claiming the 26% federal solar tax credit.
+The average cost for an installed residential solar system in North Carolina is currently $10,441 after claiming the 30% federal solar tax credit.
 This is $2.49 per watt.
+However, there is some variance in solar prices in different parts of the state.
+The graph below shows the average cost of installed solar systems in your part of the state.

 Showing data for: